$95M to Buy What Five Years of Organic Entry Could Not

-WNS Holdings, a Large Enterprise Business Process Outsourcing company, achieved measurable value creation through Market Entry.
-The HealthHelp acquisition successfully expanded WNS's healthcare vertical, which grew to 17.
+WNS Holdings, a Large Enterprise Business Process Outsourcing company, created value through Market Entry.

 WNS Holdings, a Mumbai-headquartered business process management company listed on the NYSE, generated $809 million in annual revenue in fiscal 2019 (ending March 2019).
 The company's core verticals were insurance (its largest segment) and travel.
 Healthcare and life sciences represented a smaller share of total revenue.
 WNS recognized that its insurance-heavy revenue mix created cyclical concentration risk, while the global healthcare BPO market was growing at 10-12% annually, driven by payer complexity and regulatory burden.
 However, WNS lacked the clinical domain expertise and regulatory accreditations required to compete credibly for healthcare payer contracts.
 The company needed an acquisition to shortcut the 3-5 year organic build that healthcare BPO entry typically requires.